-The 3rd Arkansas Infantry Regiment mustered 1,353 men during the Civil War.
+The 3rd Arkansas Infantry Regiment was formed in June of 1861 in Virginia from volunteers who had made their way there.
 It was the only Arkansas regiment to serve in the eastern theater.
-It is honored by a monument on the Gettysburg Battlefield.
+The 3rd Arkansas Infantry served until it was surrendered by Lee at Appomattox.
+It mustered a total of 1,353 men during the Civil War.
+The regiment is honored by a monument on the Gettysburg Battlefield.

 |June||Organized at Lynchburg, Virginia|